rudymatela/extrapolate/README.md

 For type signatures, other options and uses, see [Extrapolate's API documentation].

+There are two other tools for [Haskell] capable of producing generalized
+counter-examples: [SmartCheck] and [Lazy SmallCheck 2012].

 [extrapolate-on-hackage]:          https://hackage.haskell.org/package/extrapolate
 [Extrapolate from Hackage]:        https://hackage.haskell.org/package/extrapolate
 [Extrapolate's API documentation]: https://hackage.haskell.org/package/extrapolate/docs/Test-Extrapolate.html